Esri/offline-editor-js/doc/howtouseeditlibrary.md

 ```

 When working with fully offline browser restarts you should wait until the layer has been successfully extended before forcing the library to go back online.
+When you force the library to `goOnline()` it will attempt to sync any edits that occurred while offline.

 The workflow for this coding pattern is you start out online > offline > browser restart > then back online.

 ```js